OpenMx/OpenMx/docs/source/TwoModelStylesTwoDataStyles.rst

 * http://openmx.psyc.virginia.edu/repoview/1/trunk/demo/BivariateSaturated_MatrixRawCholesky.R
 * http://openmx.psyc.virginia.edu/repoview/1/trunk/demo/BivariateSaturated.R

-Note that we have additional version of the matrix-style examples which use a Cholesky decomposition to estimate the expected covariance matrices, which is preferred to directly estimation the symmetric matrices.
+Note that we have additional versions of these matrix-style examples which use a Cholesky decomposition to estimate the expected covariance matrices, which is preferable to directly estimating the symmetric matrices as it avoids the possibility of non positive-definite matrices.

 Data
 ^^^^

 To avoid reading in data from an external file, we simulate a simple dataset directly in R, and use some of its great capabilities.
 As this is not an R manual, we just provide the code here with minimal explanation.
+There are several helpful sites for learning R, for instance http://www.statmethods.net/

 .. code-block:: r